 Owning an on-site render farm is a good choice if a studio has a large budget, an IT staff, and needs a customized solution.
 But, not all studios fit that description.

 Thankfully, there are now online options for rendering.
 At one end of the spectrum is collaborative rendering.
 In this model, users join an online network of fellow 3D animators who volunteer their computing power to be used by everyone in the collective.
 This is a great option for students and very small production houses since it’s usually free.
 But there are obvious downsides.
 Support for the latest renderers and plug-ins may be limited.
 Your equipment must be made available for other users to render their projects.
 The availability of, and quality of rendering equipment at any given time is unpredictable.
 Not to mention the security risks.
 It is hard to keep track of exactly who will see your files.

 A collaborative solution may work for a studio when the budget is very tight, when security is not a concern, and when deadlines are flexible.
 The biggest challenge may be finding a collaborative network that supports the studio’s choice of rendering software.

-On the other end of the spectrum there are professional, online rendering services. will have hundreds of top-notch machines with the latest software available to customers 24 hours a day.
+On the other end of the spectrum there are professional, online rendering services. render farm charge you only for the time it takes to render.
+You can use them as much, or as little as you need.
+A good render farm will have hundreds of top-notch machines with the latest software available to customers 24 hours a day.
 A good rendering service will also make security one of its top goals, so confidentiality is assured.
 All the IT troubles associated with maintaining the farm are handled by the render service, not the customer.
 Some online farms will even work with customers to load custom plug-ins if needed.